wso2-extensions/esb-connector-workday/docs/workingWithAcademicFoundationInWorkday.md

 ```

 **Properties**
-* workdayGetMaintainedAcademicPeriodsRecords: One or more records that needs to be added for example "academicPeriodId".
+* workdayGetMaintainedAcademicPeriodsRecords: One or more fields by which you want to retrieve academic period details.
+For example, specifying academicPeriodId retrieves academic period details by the academicPeriodId.

 **Sample request**